Hulk Vs Groot? Vin Diesel Teases Fight While Mentioning Rocket Groot Spin-Off Movie

 It wasn’t until a few scenes later that we realized Groot was still around, just a lot smaller and more adorable.
 Baby Groot will apparently be a huge draw when Guardians of the Galaxy, Vol. 2 hits theaters next Summer, and Marvel knows his potential due to box office numbers.

-This past weekend, Vin Diesel had an interview with Screen Junkies News’ Roth Cornet at Sao Paolo’s Brazil Comic Con.
+This past weekend, Vin Diesel had an interview with Screen Junkies News’ Roth Cornet at Sao Paolo’s Brazil Comic-Con.
 Initially, she was there to ask him about his upcoming popcorn movie xXx: The Return of Xander Cage, but then she asked about Groot.

 “That’s an interesting question!
 I think if it’s up to James Gunn, you are going to see a Groot/Rocket movie after [Avengers] Infinity War, I think that’s highly possible.
 We shall see!
 I know that somewhere in the universe, you are going to see Groot and Hulk battle.
 You can write it somewhere, you are going to see that poster: Hulk Vs Groot!”